charlehsin/react-testing-library/tutorials/step9-real-api/README.md

-# Tutorial to debug test
+# Tutorial to test real API request

 Most of this is to follow David Armendáriz's [Udemy course](https://www.udemy.com/course/testing-react-apps-with-react-testing-library-rtl/).